Tunnel boring machine

 Last January, we launched a call for proposals among our employees and partners to gather suggestions of living Québec women who have made significant contributions to fields related to this project, such as engineering, sustainable development or public transit.

-To thank you for helping to choose the tunnel boring machine’s godmother, three people will be drawn at random to get the chance to attend the machine’s launch event, where the winning name will be revealed.
-The event will take place in spring 2026.
+To thank you for helping to choose the tunnel boring machine’s godmother, three people were selected at random and invited to attend the machine’s launch event at the Vertières construction site, where the godmother’s identity was revealed.
+Congratulations to our winners: Damaris Rose, Diego Orlando Abril Frade, and Nicolas Gaudreau.

 Florence Junca-Adenot